JessAbejar/jga-gatsby/src/content/work-cards/dance/every-nation.md

 ---
-title: Lord, Every Nation - National College "Preaching in Action" Conference 2018
+title: National College "Preaching in Action" Conference
 type: dance-video-card
 content_order: 6
-year created: 2018
+year created: 2014
-by: Workshop and Choreographed by Jessica Abejar
+by: Workshop Facilitator and Commissioning Liturgy Choreographer
 description: |
-    "Lord, Every Nation" was presented during the Psalm at the Commissioning Liturgy for the National College “Preaching in Action” Conference in 2018 at Caldwell University, Caldwell, NJ.
-Students leading the dance were taught the choreography during the conference's workshop and presented the dance the next day.
-The congregation was taught the movements and was invited to not only sing but also dance.
-Music is by Jesse Manibusan and sung by the conference choir.
+    Since 2014, I have taught workshops at the National College “Preaching in Action” Conference, a project of Dominican Youth Movement USA.
+I introduced students to sacred and liturgical dance while also prepared them for presenting at the Commissioning Liturgy the following day.
+Each dance I've led is unique- some choreographed by myself, others inspired by their own creative movement, some using props, and some where we encouraged the congregation to follow.
+The dance seen here was performed in 2018, with music sung by the conference choir.
 ---
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vGnYifwDmKY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bCjyKg7iapU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>